 The Alternative A (Proposed Action) has no potential to affect unique characteristics such as historic or cultural resources or properties of concern to Native Americans.
-There are no wild and scenic rivers or ecologically critical areas present in the HMA.
+There are no wild and scenic rivers or ecologically critical areas present in the HMAs.
 Maintenance of appropriate numbers of wild horses is expected to help maintain resource objectives for improved riparian, wetland, aquatic and terrestrial habitat.
+Under the proposed action, the suitability of the Adobe Town Wilderness Study Area (WSA) for wilderness designation would be unimpaired and no trap sites would be placed within the WSA.